Like anything else, breastfeeding can take a bit of practice -so don’t worry if you and your baby don’t get the hang of it straight away.

-Try to start each breastfeed in a way which makes you feel comfortable and relaxed.
-Some techniques which may help;
+It’s good to start each breastfeed in a position where you feel comfortable and relaxed.

-- When sitting, keep your back straight and make sure your lap is flat, have your feet flat on the floor and support your back and arms with pillows to help raise your baby if needed
+- If you’re sitting.
+Keep your back straight, your lap almost flat and your feet flat on the floor.
+Support your back and arms with pillows to help raise your baby, if necessary.

 - They have a big mouthful of breast

 - The baby is taking long, deep sucks

 For a demonstration, see our video below.

 Should you feed from one breast or two?

 That depends on your baby.
 In the early days when your milk supply is still adapting to your baby’s needs, it helps to let your baby stay on the first breast as long as they’re sucking well and you’re comfortable.
 When your baby comes off one breast see if they want to feed from the other or return to the first.